eduardoAcunaEspinoza/Hy2DL/README.md

 ![#](docs/source/_static/Hy2DL.jpg)

 <p align="justify">
 Hy<sup>2</sup>DL is a python library to create hydrological models for rainfall-runoff prediction using deep learning methods.
 Besides the main code, the repository provides implementation examples using the main Large-Sample-Hydrology datasets (e.g. CAMELS_GB, CAMELS_US, CAMELS_DE, ...).
-In addition to Long Short Term Memory (LSTM) network architectures, the repository also features hybrid hydrological models, and a transformer architecture.
+Besides data-driven architectures, the repository also features hybrid hydrological models.

 The logic of the codes presented here is heavily based on 'NeuralHydrology --- A Python library for Deep Learning research in hydrology' (https://github.com/neuralhydrology/neuralhydrology.git).
 For a more flexible, robust and modular implementation of deep learning method in hydrological modeling we advice the use of Neural Hydrology.